Taymindis/nginx-elastic-client/README.md

 Client can be Zero Down time! nginx -s reload make the changed.

-Nginx is Reliable proxy server.
+Nginx is reliable proxy server, the client is auto load-balance upstream to elasticsearch server.

 [Back to TOC](#table-of-contents)